-The 2019 Subaru Legacy sees a slight uptick in price for the new model year with the base model starting at $23,430 (including an $885 destination charge), which represents a $375 increase over the 2018 model.
+The 2019 Subaru Legacy sees a slight uptick in price for the new model year with the base model MSRP starting at $23,430 (including an $885 destination charge), which represents a $375 increase over the 2018 sedan model.
 But the 2019 more than makes up for that difference with the addition of new standard features, including Subaru's EyeSight safety system.
-The Legacy arrives at dealerships this summer.
+The Subaru Legacy arrives at dealerships this summer.

-The 2.5i base model, in addition to EyeSight, also adds dual front console USB ports.
+The all-new 2.5i base model, in addition to EyeSight, also adds dual front console USB ports.
 Other standard features include a 6.5-inch multimedia screen with Android Auto and Apple CarPlay, a 5-inch display in the instrument panel and a backup camera.

 The 2.5i Sport starts at $27,680 and includes all of the Premium equipment while making the blind spot warning system standard and adding a unique two-tone cloth interior with blue accent stitching, carbon-fiber finish patterned trim and a three-spoke-design, leather-wrapped steering wheel with blue stitching.
 There are also exterior touches to make it look more aggressive, including larger 18-inch wheels, a sporty front grille, a spoiler and LED foglights.
 A moonroof and navigation are optional here, as well, along with reverse automatic braking and high-beam assist.